 What are some human rights concerns with the Age of Criminal Responsibility Act?

-But the international human rights community’s message is clear: the minimum acceptable age of criminal responsibility is 14, and that any age below that can’t be justified in human rights terms.
+The international human rights community’s message is clear: the minimum acceptable age of criminal responsibility is 14, and that any age below that can’t be justified in human rights terms.

-That doesn’t meet the standards of international human rights bodies.
+This doesn’t meet the standards of international human rights bodies.
 They say we must raise our minimum age of criminal responsibility immediately.

 In our briefing to MSPs ahead of the final debate around the Age of Criminal Responsibility Bill, we made our stance on this clear: